-Behavioral targeting — is a type of advertising which enables marketers to display relevant ads to each user based on their browsing behavior.
+Behavioral targeting is a type of advertising that enables marketers to display relevant ads to each user based on their browsing behavior.
 It relies on search queries, pages viewed, buttons clicked, time spent on a website, etc.

 In this article, we’ll tell you why companies use behavioral targeting, explain the difference between this type of advertising and contextual ads, and review some types.